non contact measurement technology

 2.5 Image analysis method

-Image analysis method is also called stereo vision, and its research focuses on the geometric size of the object and the position and attitude of the object in space.
+Researchers also call the image analysis method stereo vision, focusing their studies on the geometric size, position, and attitude of the object in space.

 Stereo vision measurement is based on the principle of parallax, which is the difference in the position of a point between the corresponding points in two images.
 By calculating the distance from the parallax of the point, the spatial three-dimensional coordinates of the point can be obtained.